cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

   PUT <base-url>/namespaces/<namespace>/apps/<app-name>

-The request body is a JSON Object specifying the artifact to use to create the application and optional application configuration.
+The request body is a JSON object specifying the artifact to use to create the application, and an optional application configuration.
 For example:

 .. container:: highlight